RubReh/candidate-test-SQL-optimize/README.md

 - The structure and explanation of your query
 - You're ability to find a solution to this problem (using any tools and aids you wish except asking someone else to do the task for you)
 - How well you know MySQL and algorithmic thinking.
-- Your explanatin of your approach and solution
+- Your explanation of your approach and solution

 # What you can use: